-When writing your project description and the appendix, you must also bear in mind that all the members of the thematic committee or the research council to which you apply will participate in the final assessment and prioritisation of the individual applications.
+When writing your project description and the appendix, you must also bear in mind that all the members of the thematic committee to which you apply will participate in the final assessment and prioritisation of the individual applications.
 Thus, the project description and appendix should be understandable to all its members.